TSX : AUE

 The scope of work of the test work programme included:

-Gravity recoverable gold (GRG) test work and modelling by Consep for
+- Gravity recoverable gold (GRG) test work and modelling by Consep for further GRG verification

-Optimization of reagent consumptions for the carbon in leach (CIL)
+- Optimization of reagent consumptions for the carbon in leach (CIL) process and

 - Levin test work to determine energy requirements, for a regrind milling application